OutSystems/docs-odc/src/eap/building-apps/reuse-elements.md

 ## Libraries

-Project Neo elevates Libraries to a top-level concept.
+OutSystems Developer Cloud (ODC) elevates Libraries to a top-level concept.
 Libraries exist at the same level as apps (Web or Mobile), and they have their own lifecycle.
 For example, you can make a branding change by updating the style guide in a Library.

 ## Public elements { #public-elements }